 - The funded organisation will be more resilient – HF will support the organizations it funds to be more robust, enterprising and forward looking.

 - The local area will be a better place to live, work or visit.
 The local economy will be boosted.

 The HF wants all projects they support to be able to demonstrate that they are good for the environment.
 Again this is proportionate to the size of grant and may involve such simple things as re-useable cups or tree planting.

 You may have all your specs and costings in place for capital works or activities, but if you skimp on the ‘outcomes’ specified by the HLF you will be unlikely to succeed.
 Many churches are unsure about what activities they can manage that will engage ‘a wider range of people’ with heritage.
 A sensible approach is to think carefully about what you want to do and consult with the wider community before you submit your project enquiry or expression of interest form.
 The HF asks organisations they fund to demonstrate how they have involved the local community and other partners in developing their plans so this should be your first priority.

 There is no need to rush as the rolling deadlines for applications will remain for bids up to £100,000 with quarterly deadlines for larger amounts.
 Under the new system, third parties can be more widely included and the HF can be a minority funder.

-> The application forms are designed to be more straightforward and the HF will offer single round grants up to £250,000.
-For grants over £250,000 you will still have a Development phase – to produce designs, plans etc. and a Delivery phase which will implement your capital work and activity plan.
+The application forms are designed to be straightforward and the HF will offer single round grants up to £250,000.
+For grants over £250,000 you will still have a Development phase – to produce designs, plans etc. and a delivery phase which will implement your capital work and activity plan.

-> A new framework
+A new framework